Skip to main content

 December 7, 2016

 This reported nomination is just another example of the Republican Party's difficult relationship with science.
 As the only PhD scientist in Congress, I am deeply concerned at the long-term damage this decision will have on our environment.
 The science is very clear – climate change is real, and human activity is a major contributor.
+This pick threatens to undo the progress President Obama has made on climate change and protecting our natural resources.

 December 2, 2016